ccccd333/RW_CustomPortraits/README.md

 Images are loaded from "CustomPortraits" folder in RimWorld root directory.
 Something like: .../steamapps/common/RimWorld/CustomPortraits
 You can use a button in mod settings to find it quickly.
-.jpg, .jpeg, .png images are supported.
+.jpg, .jpeg, .png and .dds (DXT1, DXT5) images are supported.
 Nested directories are supported.
 No need to restart for every file.
 Textures loaded on demand every time you open portrait dropdown.